sarachitgaran/sarachitgaran.github.io/_pages/about.md

 <!-- Add slides -->

 # 🔥 News
-- *2024.09*: &nbsp;🎉🎉 I started my position as project assistant in the department of Biophysics and Pathophysiology in Veterinary Medicine Universitry of Vienna, Vienna, Austria.
+- *2024.09*: &nbsp;🎉🎉 I started my position as project assistant in the group of Biophysics and Pathophysiology in department of biomedical science in Veterinary Medicine Universitry of Vienna, Vienna, Austria.